Skip to main content

 static TypeID::ID GetID();

-Returns a globally unique address (const void*) for each type:
+Returns one process-local static address (const void*) for each type:

 auto id1 = LibXR::TypeID::GetID<int>();